ulrich-hansen/desktop-theme-kit/readme.markdown

 ## Who shouldn't use it

 People on multiuser systems, who just want to change their wallpaper.
-Not everybody wants to see your star wars pictures when they log in their system. :-)
+The theme set by desktop-theme-kit would affect the other users as well.
+Please use the settings of your desktop environment instead.